ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_2/README.md

  ## Project Scenarios
-The user can sign up to the System.
+ - The user can sign up to the System.
- - The user can Enter all the necessary information.
+ - The user can Enter all the necessary information for creating an account.
- - The user can Login to the System.
+ - The user can log in to the System.
+ - The User can contact with the administration.
+ - The User can view all the Products.
+ - The User can give a review for a specific Product.
+ - The User can add a Product to the Cart.
+ - The User can Purchase Products from the system.
+ - The User can make a Payment with his card for his purchase Product.
+ - The User can place a order with the Delivery & Billing Address.
+ - The User can Download the Invoice of the Order.
- - The User can logout from the system
+ - The User can log out from the system.
  - The user can Delete the Account from the System.